Boginn/StickFree/README.md

 /**/

-The highest recorded score: 1896
+The highest recorded score: 1851
+1851 was the year the Immortal Game was played.

 **Walkthrough**:<br>
 Look Around<br>